Metrology for Temporal Light Modulation 20NRM01

 Impact on the metrology and scientific communities

-Two presentations have been given by the consortium at the CIE midterm meeting (2021).
+To promote the uptake of the project results by the metrology community, two presentations have been given at the CIE midterm meeting (2021).
 In the first presentation, a laser-based TLM calibration facility is evaluated for characterisation of TLM measurement devices, in relation to the Ecodesign Commission Regulation (EU) 2019/2020.
 In the second presentation, the findings of sensitivity analyses of TLM measurements to noise and sampling frequency have been shown.
+The findings of both presentations are taken into account in the current draft of the technical report on measurement of TLM, by CIE 2-89.

-At the CIE Expert Symposium on the Measurement of Temporal Light Modulation in Athens, Greece, October 2022, the setup to measure to determine the visibility of the phantom array effect has been presented.
+At the CIE Expert Symposium on the Measurement of Temporal Light Modulation in Athens, Greece, October 2022, the setup to determine the visibility of the phantom array effect was presented.
 The first results have been presented as well as an outline of methods that will be used to evaluate the data.

 At Lux junior 2023 in Dörnfeld bei Ilmenau, Germany, June 2023, arranged by LitTG and Technische Universität Ilmenau two presentations were given on the characterization of TLM in scenes using imaging devices.